Democracy and Growth in the 21st Century: Discussion

-It is natural to ask whether our finding is specific to the 21st century.
+It is natural to ask whether our finding is unique to the 21st century.
 Additional evidence suggests so.
-We apply exactly the same analysis to data from the 20th century.
+We apply the same descriptive and IV analyses to data from the 20th century.
 The resulting estimates show that the negative association between democracy and economic growth did not exist in 1981-1990 or 1991-2000 (Figure \ref{fig:ols-decade}).
-More importantly, for the same period, we do not observe a negative causal effect of democracy (Table \ref{tab:2sls-by-decade}).
-The reduced-form relationship between the IVs and economic growth in 1981-2000 are either insignificant or of the opposite sign to those in 2001-20 (Table \ref{tab:rf-mean-gdp-growth-1981-2000}).
-Therefore, the way democracy matters for economic growth might have changed around the turn of the 21st century.
+More importantly, for the same period, we do not observe a significantly negative causal effect of democracy (Table \ref{tab:2sls-by-decade}).
+The reduced-form relationships between the IVs and economic growth in 1981-2000 are either insignificant or of the opposite sign to those in 2001-2020.
+These results suggest that democracy’s growth effects worsened specifically in the 21st century.
+Thus, how democracy matters for economic growth might have changed around the turn of the 21st century.

+\citet{barro2004economic} find an inverse U-shaped relationship between democracy (electoral rights) and economic growth using data from 1965–1994.
+That is, for the early period, democracy is positively associated with growth for non-democratic countries, but is negatively associated with growth for democratic countries.
+We also find the same inverse U-shaped relationship in 1981–2000.
+However, the relationship changes and becomes monotonically downwards sloping in 2001–2020, i.e., democracy becomes globally negatively associated with growth (Figures \ref{fig:ols-decade_quad} and \ref{fig:ols-decade_quad_res}).
+This finding further supports our results and suggests that the way democracy matters for growth has changed around the turn of the 21st century.
+We also test whether the causal relationship between democracy and growth is nonlinear.
+We find no conclusive evidence, mainly due to the small data size.
+Results are available upon request.